lyushenhuan/lyushenhuan/content/publication/lyu2022multilabel/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In Journal of Software, under revision, 2022.
+publication: In Journal of Software, 2022.
 publication_short: In *Journal of Software, 2022*
 # *JOS'22*